-As a part of the Saint-Gobain Group, Saint-Gobain Sekurit India limited (SGSIL) has adopted the Group's Corporate Social Responsibility (CSR) policy and adapted it to the Indian context.
-For the Group, CSR impacts every aspect of how it conducts its business, is about being a responsible corporate citizen and is far more than philanthropy.
+As a part of the Saint-Gobain Group, Saint-Gobain Sekurit India Ltd ("SGSIL") has adopted the Group's Corporate Social Responsibility ("CSR") policy and adapted it to the Indian context.
+For the Group, CSR is at the heart of its strategy of sustainable development and this strategy is guided by the Saint-Gobain purpose of "MAKING THE WORLD A BETTER HOME".
+CSR impacts every aspect of how it conducts its business and is far more than philanthropy.
 The Group's view of CSR is broad and covers more than what is envisaged under the Companies Act, 2013.
 In line with the Group's CSR Policy, SGSIL's CSR agenda comprises of:

-- · limiting the impact of its operations, products and actions on the environment; - · supporting the Saint-Gobain India Foundation and local community development; - · ensuring that its business practices meet the highest standards of corporate governance and ethics, and - taking action across the value chain to limit its impact on the environment and to spread good business practices.
+- · limiting the impact of its operations, products and actions on the environment, - · supporting the Saint-Gobain India Foundation and local community development, - · ensuring that its business practices meet the highest standards of corporate governance and ethics, and - · taking action across the value chain to limit its impact on the environment and to spread good business practices.